Florida Lady Bird Deed | #1 Servicio de confianza para la redacción, notarización en línea y eRecording

 $ 299

-• 📑 Receive an Official Recorded Copy – Includes recording information for your records.
+• 📑 Receive an Official Recorded Copy – Includes county recording details for your records and proof of filing.

 A Lady Bird Deedtambién conocido como Escritura de propiedad vitalicia mejoradaes un documento legal que permite a los propietarios transferir su propiedad automáticamente en caso de fallecimiento. sin testamento conservando el control total durante su vida útil.